The 4 Biggest Volunteer Mistakes You Can Easily Avoid

 4. Health and safety risks

 Although emergencies cannot be planned, they can be prevented and addressed.
 Risks should be identified, prioritized and removed or controlled as soon as possible so that all volunteers can stay out of harm’s way.
-Here’s some tips to preserve your safety:
+Here are some tips to preserve your safety:

 - Understand your team’s safety procedures.